chaseruskin/orbit/README.md

 ![](./docs/src/images/architecture.svg)

-Orbit groups one or more source code files (`.vhd`, `.v`, `.sv`) into a higher-level organizational unit called an __IP__.
-Orbit provides management capabilities at the ip level, making ips the "package" in its package management.
+Orbit groups one or more source code files (`.vhd`, `.v`, `.sv`) into a higher-level organizational unit called a _project_.
+Orbit provides management capabilities at the project level, making projects the "package" in its package management.

 Wondering what Orbit is and how it works?
 Check out the [Topic Overview](https://chaseruskin.github.io/orbit/topic/overview.html) for more details describing Orbit's system architecture and its key concepts.